|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Leukemia is a type of cancer that develops in the bone marrow.
 With acute myeloid leukemia (AML), the bone marrow makes abnormal myeloid cells that are precursors to blood cells, including:

 The leukemia cells do not function normally.
-They cannot do what normal blood cells do, like fight infections.
 The abnormal cells also overgrow the bone marrow, forcing normal cells out.
-Without normal cells, anemia and bleeding problems develop.
-They also cannot fight infections properly.
+Without normal cells, anemia, bleeding problems, and infections easily develop.

 Cancer occurs when cells in the body divide without control or order.
 Normally, cells divide in a regulated manner.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms.
 The term cancer refers to malignant growth of cells or tissue.
 These growths can invade nearby tissues.
 Cancer that has invaded nearby tissues can then spread to the blood and other parts of the body.